Best of Italy Christian

 Day 7: Pisa & Verona

-The sightseeing this morning includes a tour of Pisa where you will visit the Baptistry, Duomo and the famous leaning tower in the Piazza dei Miracoli.
-This afternoon we stop in romantic Verona, medieval setting of Shakespeare’s Romeo and Juliet, with a walk through the historic center/shopping district to see the famed balcony of Juliet.
+Sightseeing this morning begins with a visit to Pisa, where you will explore the Piazza dei Miracoli, home of the iconic Leaning Tower, the Baptistry, and the grand Duomo.
+In the afternoon, we will stop in romantic Verona, the medieval city immortalized in Shakespeare’s Romeo and Juliet.
+Enjoy a walk through the historic center and shopping district to see the famed balcony of Juliet.
 Our lodging for the next two evenings will be in Venice Mestre.
 (B, D)

 Day 8: Charming Venice

-Start the morning sightseeing in style as your guide takes you by private boat along the Giudecca canal to meet your resident expert.
-Highlights of your walking tour are St. Mark’s Square and the Byzantine splendor of St. Mark’s Basilica, lavish Doges’ Palace and the Bridge of Sighs.
-Afterwards enjoy Venice at your own pace, or join an optional gondola ride through the picturesque canal system, visit the many charming shops and take photos galore.
+Start the morning in style as your guide takes you by private boat along the scenic Giudecca canal to meet your local guide.
+Your walking tour will highlight the following landmarks: the grandeur of St. Mark’s Square, the Byzantine splendor of St. Mark’s Basilica, the lavish Doges’ Palace, and the historic Bridge of Sighs.
+After the tour, enjoy Venice at your own pace.
+Stroll through its charming alleys, browse local shops, capture unforgettable photos, or opt for a classic gondola ride through the city’s picturesque canals.
 (B)

 Day 9: Home

-This morning we transfer to the airport for our flight home.
+This morning, we transfer to the airport for our flight home, filled with unforgettable memories of our journey through Italy.
 (B)